Essential Oils and Brain Injury – What You are Not Being Told

 Benefits of Diffused or Inhaled Essential Oils

-• relax the entire body, mind and also help relieve tension
+• Relax the entire body, and mind and also help relieve tension;

 When purchasing an essential oil, look for those that are labeled as 100% therapeutic grade essential oil.
 While certain oils may be labeled as 100% organic essential oil, they may not be pure.
 Those that are labeled as therapeutic are tested in a lab and also certified to be free from any impurities.

 It is complete in chemical compounds, as well as having a rich aroma.
-It can restore normal function in a body and will restore balance as well.
-If any of these are compromised, the oil can not be called a therapeutic grade oil.
+It can restore normal function in the body and will restore balance as well.
+If any of these are compromised, the oil can not be called a therapeutic-grade oil.

 Sources and References: